Gandus10/NotesBot/README.rst

 Configuration
 -------------

-Discord TOKEN is read from environnement variable at ``TOKEN``.
+Discord TOKEN is read from environments variables at ``TOKEN``.
 Make sure to add yours before running the bot.

 Run
 ---